Experimental memory control in continuous variable optical quantum reservoir computing: Results

-Global phase encoding limitations can be assessed analytically showing that a boost in performance can be achieved diversifying the encoding in different modes.
-As shown analytically in Eq.(\ref{eq:analytic}) in the Appendix, when encoding on a global phase $\delta$, even if we increase the number of measured modes $n>1$, all the terms of the covariance matrix behave like either $\sin^2{\delta}$, $\cos^2{\delta}$ or $\cos{\delta}\sin{\delta}$.
+When encoding on a global phase $\delta$, even if we increase the number of measured modes $n>1$, all the terms of the covariance matrix behave like either $\sin^2{\delta}$, $\cos^2{\delta}$ or $\cos{\delta}\sin{\delta}$.
 The expressivity of the reservoir is therefore limited for all $n$.
-This also happens when simulating the system with a detailed physical model that takes into account the characteristics of the parametric down conversion material and of the beams, as shown in the bottom part of Fig.~\ref{fig:sim}, where we encode on a single pump band ($N=1$) and measure on $n$ output frequency bands (frexels).
-Indeed, to evaluate more quantitatively the expressivity of the system, we compute the rank of a matrix whose rows correspond to observables evaluated at different input states (see Sec.~\ref{sec:methods} for a more precise expression).
+This also happens when simulating the system with a detailed physical model that takes into account the characteristics of the parametric down conversion material as shown in the bottom part of Fig.~\ref{fig:sim}, where we encode on a single pump band ($N=1$) and measure on $n$ output frequency bands (frexels).
+Indeed, to evaluate more quantitatively the expressivity of the system, we compute the rank of a matrix whose rows correspond to observables evaluated at different input states.
 This rank, called kernel quality in the literature \cite{appeltant2012reservoir,wijesinghe2019analysis, wringe2025reservoir}, would indicate the number of linearly independent observables, however since we scaled them beforehand, it also takes into account affine dependence.
 For linear regressions, an observable affine to another should not be useful.
-Since for a global phase, the observables behave like $\sin^2{\delta}=1-\cos^2{\delta}$, $\cos^2{\delta}$ or $\cos{\delta}\sin{\delta}$, analytically the rank should be equal to $2$ for all $n$, however numerical fluctuations of the code make it less stable.
-Nevertheless, we can still see that there are three behaviors only ($O_A\sim\cos^2{\delta}$, $O_B\sim-\cos^2{\delta}$ and $O_C\sim\cos{\delta}\sin{\delta}$) from the first subplot in (d) Fig.~\ref{fig:sim}.
+Since for a global phase, the observables behave like $\sin^2{\delta}=1-\cos^2{\delta}$, $\cos^2{\delta}$ or $\cos{\delta}\sin{\delta}$, analytically the rank should be equal to $2$ for all $n$, however numerical instabilities of the Schmidt decomposition yield small fluctuations.
+For example, we can see that there are two behaviors only ($O_A\sim\cos^2{\delta}$ and $O_B\sim-\cos^2{\delta}$) from the first subplot in (d) Fig.~\ref{fig:sim}, where we consider correlations in $\hat{q}$ quadratures alone.